 Your son or daughter is undeniably excited about recently the idea of getting driver’s license or learner’s permit, but it is unlikely that they are thinking about car insurance.
+Don't forget who can be in the car with a permit driver.

 Like most parents, you’re likely thinking, “What will happen to my car insurance rates?”
 You can expect them to rise with the addition of your teen driver, but there are ways to save money on your increasing premiums.